 If approved by our shareholders, the Proposed Directors' Plan will replace in its entirety the Cliffs Natural Resources Inc. Nonemployee Directors' Compensation Plan, as amended, or Directors' Plan.
 If the Proposed Directors' Plan is approved by our shareholders, it will become effective on December 1, 2014, and no further awards will be granted under the Directors' Plan after that date.
 All outstanding equity grants under the Directors' Plan will continue in effect in accordance with their terms and the annual equity grants awarded to directors on the date of the 2014 Annual Meeting would be pursuant to the Directors' Plan but will reduce the number of shares available under the Proposed Directors' Plan on a one-for-one basis.
-If the Proposed Directors' Plan will remain in effect and will be available for issuance of awards.
+If the Proposed Directors' Plan is not approved by shareholders, the Proposed Directors' Plan will be null and void and the Directors' Plan will remain in effect and will be available for issuance of awards.
 As of May 19, 2014, 32, 462 common shares remained available for issuance as awards under the Directors' Plan.

 Our principal reasons for adopting the Proposed Directors' Plan are to obtain authorization of the number of common shares available for issuance, to limit on an annual basis the compensation amount that may be awarded to directors and to simplify the administration of the plan.
 The Proposed Directors' Plan authorizes up to 300,000 common shares to be issued pursuant to (1) restricted shares, (2) restricted stock units, (3) deferred shares and (4) other awards that may be denominated or payable in, valued by or reference to or based on the common shares or factors that may influence the value of the common shares, including cash awards (other awards).
 These shares may be newly issued common shares or common shares that were reacquired by us in the open market or in private transactions.
 Shareholder approval of the Proposed Directors' Plan is needed under the NYSE rules.
-The actual text of the Proposed Directors' Plan is attached to this proxy statement as Annex A. The following description of the Proposed Directors' Plan is only a summary of its principal terms and provisions and is qualified by reference to the actual text as set forth in Annex A.
+The actual text of the Proposed Directors' Plan is only a summary of its principal terms and provisions and is qualified by reference to the actual text as set forth in Annex A.